alexwardcodes/Project1-Odyssey/README.md

 ## Bugs

-There are currently no bugs in the game, sincen I was thorough with my development and testing phases.
-This meant I was ablet to fix all issues before presenting the project.
+There are currently no bugs in the game, since I was thorough with my development and testing phases.
+This meant I was able to fix all issues before presenting the project.

 ## Future Improvements

-In future iterations, I would add a hint function for each question, a skip button for the dialogue elements so the user can fast forward if they choose, and add a function to change the placeholder on the player's answer inputfield to show how many letters the answers should have.
+In future iterations, I would add a hint function for each question, a skip button for the dialogue elements so the user can fast forward if they choose, and add a function to change the placeholder on the player's answer input field to show how many letters the answers should have.
 I would potentially also add some obstacle levels to vary the game, as well as some minor additional animations.